adamk72/consulting_website/src/pages/resume.md

 Feb 2003 - Dec 2005 @ _San Diego, CA_

-- Developed C/C++ Feature Phone UI and provided build master backup support using Perforce.
-- Improved overall output by establishing coding standards in liaison with the UI/UX design group.
+- Tired of moving targets, established a coding and design standard in liaison with PM, UX, and UI design groups, allowing us to create brand-consistent and well-vetted UIs and reduce the time to market.
-- Analyzed build times to increase productivity, reducing raw build time from 4 hours to 30 minutes through code refactoring and dependency fixes.
+- Meanwhile, reduced raw build times on our C/C++ code base from four hours to under half an hour through code refactoring and dependency corrections, saving tens of thousands of dollars every quarter and almost eliminating the [XKC  D 303](https://xkcd.com/303/) effect between developers.
-- Managed joint quality and user experience testing committee tasked with finding and implementing upfront testing strategies.
-- Part of the hiring committee tasked with ramping up the software team to support a large scale growth product development.
+- Evolved personal practices for finding and hiring excellent talent while part of the committee to hire over one hundred new developers in only a few months.

 ### Qualcomm, Inc. ~ Software Engineer & Project Manager